meghna-verma/meghna-verma.github.io/_posts/2018-03-12-Writing_tips.md

 ## List of resources

-1. 10 tips to improve your research articles <href> http://www.ascistance.co.uk/blog/impactful-writing/10-tips-to-improve-your-research-articles/ </href>
+* <a href="http://www.ascistance.co.uk/blog/impactful-writing/10-tips-to-improve-your-research-articles/"> 10 tips to improve your research articles </a>